vikram7/beer-recommender/README.md

 BeerMatch is a beer recommendation engine based on machine learning and collaborative filtering algorithms and RateBeer's extensive reviews.
-Access to such extensive reviews could not have been possible without the assistance of Professor Julian McAuley of UCSD, who was was kind enough to share the data with me.
-More on his research around beer and recommendations can be found here: http://snap.stanford.edu/data/web-RateBeer.html

 Here are some screenshots of BeerMatch